-Blackfoot daisy is a desert native ground cover.
-It has adorable white flowers and is much tougher than it looks.
-Here’s how to grow and care for this perennial.
+Blackfoot daisy is a perennial ground cover that, for much of the year, is smothered in adorable daisy-like flowers.
+This small plant is much tougher than it looks.
+Here’s how to grow and care for this native wildflower.

 Blackfoot daisy (Melampodium leucanthum) is a dainty-looking wildflower that’s native to Arizona, Mexico, and the southern Great Plains.
-This low-growing ground cover has narrow green-gray leaves and small white and yellow flowers.
+This charming ground cover has narrow green-gray leaves and small white and yellow flowers that look a lot like those of chamomile.

-Blackfoot daisies may look delicate, but they are deceptively tough.
-They can easily handle the desert’s hottest and coldest temperatures.
-They happily survive on rainwater alone during the winter.
+Blackfoot daisy may look delicate, but it’s deceptively tough.
+It can easily handle the desert’s hottest and coldest temperatures.
+Native plants happily survive on rainwater alone during the winter.

-They require almost no maintenance.
-And while they sometimes reseed, they are never so prolific as to become a nuisance.
+It requires almost no maintenance.
+And while plants sometimes reseed, they are never so prolific as to become a nuisance.

 Blackfoot daisies provide food for seed-eating birds and are an important source of nectar for native bees and insects.